Bright pink dried shrimp used for flavoring and topping

 What are sakura ebi?

 Sakura ebi / tiny dried shrimps (桜えび in Japanese) are small shrimp that have been dried in their shells.
-As these are full of flavor, adding them can create delicious dashi (soup stock).
+As these shrimp are full of flavor, add them to prepare robust dashi (soup stock).
 Sakura ebi is a unique variety, not to be confused with small caridea shrimp or acetes shrimp.
-These can also be used in "okonomi-yaki" batter or in deep-fried foods.
+These shrimp are also used in "okonomi-yaki (savory Japanese pancake)" batter or in deep-fried foods.
 The name sakura ebi originates in their color, the natural pink hue is reminiscent of Japan's sakura cherry blossoms.

 Nutrition facts

-Sakuraebi is rich in protein and calcium which contribute to healthy bones and teeth.
-It also contains zinc, vitamin E, vitamin D, folic acid, and other B vitamins, making it rich in nutrients essential for maintaining and improving health.
-Sakuraebi is rich in vitamin B12, which is involved in blood production, and iron, which helps prevent anemia.
+Sakura ebi are rich in protein and calcium which contribute to healthy bones and teeth.
+They also contains zinc, vitamin E, vitamin D, folic acid, and other B vitamins, making them rich in nutrients essential for maintaining and improving health.
+Sakura ebi are high in vitamin B12, which is involved in blood production, and iron, which helps prevent anemia.

-In addition, sakuraebi's red pigment astaxanthin has a strong antioxidant effect, so it is expected to suppress cellular oxidation.
+In addition, sakura ebi's red pigment, astaxanthin, has a strong antioxidant effect, suggesting they may help suppress cellular oxidation.

 Storage to prevent food loss

 Store in a location with low-humidity and good ventilation.
-May be stored at room temperature, but the color and flavor will keep better if stored in an airtight container and either refrigerated or frozen.
+May be kept at room temperature, however the color and flavor will keep best if placed in an airtight container and stored in either a refrigerator or a freezer.

 Trivia